1. Home

 Merge Land Use dialog box

-The following sections describe how to interact with the above dialog box.
+The following sections describe how to use the Merge Land Use command and interact with the above dialog box.

 To change the merge order of the listed land use layers, select the appropriate row and right-click to display a context menu.
 Then, select the Move Layer Up or Move Layer Down context menu command to change the merge order of the highlighted land use layer.
 Layers that are higher in the listing have precedence over layers that appear lower in the list.